 Having spent his childhood growing up on TV playing the role of Crash in The Story of Tracy Beaker, Darragh Mortell is now busy writing and directing his own short films.
 Now twenty-eight, the actor turned filmmaker has recently released his latest film, Beauty in the Street which can be watched now on YouTube.
 We caught up with him about what he’s been up to since his time filming for CBBC, his career now as a filmmaker and what he’s got coming up.

-Can you tell us about Beauty in the Street, what made you decide to write a musical?
+Can you tell us about Beauty in the Street and what made you decide to write a musical?

 Beauty in the Street simply came about from a comment made by my girlfriend as we were walking down my street one day.
 I was saying hi to everyone and had multiple narratives going on at once as we were moving.
 She likened it to the opening of Beauty and The Beast where everyone has an opinion on Belle.
 I started writing the lyrics on the tube to wherever I was going, probably nowhere.